UV, Chlorine Dosing & Strainers

 UV radiation at 254nm from our lamps disrupt DNA in micro-organisms killing them outright or harming them so they cannot reproduce.

 UV effectiveness is determined by UV dose.
 The higher the dose the better the disinfection.
 Some micro-organisms are more susceptible to UV than others, however as a general rule a UV dose of 40 mJ/cm² (400 J/m²) is sufficient for comprehensive disinfection of most human pathogens in drinking water

 This is similar to chlorine effectiveness being directly proportional to concentration x time.

-Basket Strainers - wide range of flow rates
+Basket Strainers - made in the USA.
+Wide range of flow rates

 Corrosion resistant basket strainers, certified to ISO9001:2008 Standards